Understanding Your Opportunities

 UAlbany has maintained a presence in Spain for over 50 years!
-An integral part of the UAlbany experience is spending a semester or summer on the UAlbany in Spain program.
+An integral part of the UAlbany experience is spending a semester or summer on the UAlbany in Valencia, Spain program.
 Seize YOUR opportunity to be a part of this cherished UAlbany tradition.
-No prior study of the Spanish language is required and there is a variety of courses and academic tracks to choose from, including coursework taught by UAlbany faculty in the summer and optional internships in semester-length program.
-Study psychology, communication, statistics, art history, politics and more with UAlbany in Spain!
+No prior study of the Spanish language is required and there is a variety of courses and academic tracks to choose from, including coursework taught by UAlbany faculty in the summer.
+Study psychology, communication, art history, politics and more with UAlbany in Valencia, Spain!

 Study abroad programs are arrangements with overseas universities, institutes, and other educational entities by which you complete part of your degree requirements through educational activities outside the United States.
 Study abroad programs tend to exist in locations where an exchange program is not feasible, because coursework in English is not readily available or because a higher level of student support is required or desired.
 Study abroad programs can vary widely in cost, length, and type of coursework available.
 UAlbany offers a variety of study abroad programs during the semester (fall/spring/academic year), wintersession, spring break, and summer terms.
 Some study abroad programs offer language training and/or excursions and activities.